Malliavin Calculus for the stochastic heat equation and results on the density: Introduction

-where $x \in [0,1],t \in [0, \infty)$, and we prescribe the Dirichlet boundary conditions, $u(t,0)=u(t,1)=0$, and an initial condition $u_0 \in C([0,1])$, with $u_0(0)=u_0(1)$.
-The functions $f, \sigma : [0,1]\times \mathbb{R} \to \mathbb{R}$ are bounded, infinitely differentiable on the variable $u$ with bounded derivatives, and the diffusion coefficient $\sigma$ to be lower bounded by a positive constant. $W(dt, dx)$ is a space-time white noise in the sense of Walsh, \cite{W6}, given as the formal derivative of a Wiener process.
-The measure $\eta$ is a reflection measure that minimally pushes $u$ upwards so that $u \geq 0$.
+where $x \in [0,1],t \in [0,T]$, and we prescribe the Dirichlet boundary conditions, $u(t,0)=u(t,1)=0$, and an initial condition $u_0 \in C([0,1])$, with $u_0(0)=u_0(1)$.
+The functions $f, \sigma : [0,T] \times [0,1]\times \mathbb{R} \to \mathbb{R}$ are infinitely differentiable with bounded derivatives, and the diffusion coefficient $\sigma$ is lower bounded by a positive constant.
+We denote by $W(dt, dx)$ in the forcing term the space-time white noise in the sense of Walsh, \cite{W6}, given as the formal derivative of a Wiener process.
 This stochastic partial differential equation arises in various fields such as population dynamics, genetics, statistical physics, and others.
-It is also the scaling limit of many interesting interacting particle systems.
-Malliavin calculus is useful in determining the existence of a density for stochastic partial differential equations.
-We refer the reader to ~\cite{N} for a general presentation of Malliavin calculus.
+A key tool in our analysis is Malliavin calculus, an extension of the calculus of variations in the stochastic setting that allows us to study the smoothness of the law of the random variable $u(t,x)$ by making precise the notion of differentiation with respect to the white noise.
+Using tools from Malliavin calculus we can prove that the law of the solution $u(t,x)$ at a specific point $(t,x)$ has a density.
+We refer the reader to the books \cite{N}, \cite{dalang} for a comprehensive presentation of Malliavin calculus and of stochastic partial differential equations, respectively.